-Interns will meet every Thursday to begin to develop their professional identity and understand how to navigate the workplace as they get a feel for their career path in the arts.
-In small groups, interns will interact with peers, identify and leverage their strengths and share their internship experiences.
-Throughout the program, interns will build a portfolio that showcases what they’ve learned and documents their professional journey.
+Students will meet every Thursday to begin to develop their professional identity and understand how to navigate the workplace as they get a feel for their career path in the arts.
+In small groups, students will interact with peers, identify and leverage their strengths and share their internship experiences.
+Throughout the program, students will build a portfolio that showcases what they’ve learned and documents their professional journey.

 Credit details: These credits count as elective academic credits.

-The semester before you head to New York, you will enroll in a 1 credit hybrid (online and in person) course that will help structure your internship search and application process.
+The fall preparatory course is designed to help structure your internship search and application process.
 It will also allow you to get to know your classmates before departing for New York!
 Students will meet in person several times during the semester, but most of the written work will be completed with Mildred and submitted through Blackboard.
 Students will be responsible for completing and submitting their own applications to internship sites as well as interviewing & accepting an internship by the beginning of the Spring 2023 semester.